-- To identify students with special educational needs and disabilities as early as possible and ensure that their needs are met. - To ensure that we provide differentiation within a balanced and broadly based curriculum, in a way that supports children with SEND. - To ensure that all learners make the best possible progress. - To ensure that there is effective communication between parents and school. - To ensure that learners express their views and are fully involved in decisions which affect their education. - To promote effective partnership and involve outside agencies when appropriate.
+- To identify students with special educational needs and disabilities as early as possible and ensure that their needs are met. - To ensure that we provide differentiation within a balanced and broadly based curriculum, in a way that supports children with SEND. - To ensure that all learners make the best possible progress. - To ensure that there is effective communication between parents and school. - To involve parents with the targets school sets for their child. - To ensure that learners express their views and are fully involved in decisions which affect their education. - To promote effective partnership and involve outside agencies when appropriate.